Conference Themes & Topics

 Collaboration & co-creation

-The final theme will be centred around collaboration and co-creation.
+This theme is centred around collaboration and co-creation.
 Recognising the urgency of the net-zero challenge, this theme will examine how relevant stakeholders can engage in the creation and implementation of processes and solutions.

 We invite abstracts providing examples of successful innovations that are working to support engagement and collaboration between a wide range of stakeholders.
 We are interested in organisational, governance and regulatory structures, and how innovative solutions successfully navigate this complex landscape to meet pressing environmental challenges.

-ICEC 2023 invites scientific contiributions on research and technological development as well as on particularly innovative case studies across the following topics.
+ICEC 2025 invites scientific contiributions on research and technological development as well as on particularly innovative case studies that present real-world practical insights across the following topics.

 Abstracts related to developing engineering solutions for planning and management to make cities more sustainable, resilient, and inclusive.
 Including, but not limited to, the following: